 Lodging is shared in light and spacious rooms, each one equipped with a private bathroom with hot water, a balcony overlooking the lake and volcanoes, and wi-fi.
 Communal space includes a comfy open-air lounge and dining room and a breath-taking yoga platform.
 Three vegetarian meals per day are provided.

 Participants of Permaculture for the Herbalist’s Path have two room options to choose from:

 The spacious and airy guest room sleeps 4 people comfortably and offers a private bathroom and shower with hot running water, wifi, and a balcony with chairs and a hammock.
 Beautiful views of the lake and mountains and the soothing sounds of birds and the nearby stream filter into the room, soothing you into peace.

-Our two-level loft sleeps up to 8 people comfortably.
+Our large shared dorm rooms sleep 6-8 people comfortably.
 Huge panorama windows let in incredible natural light, while the variety of bedding options gives everyone what they'd like.
-As with all our rooms, the Loft enjoys its own private bathroom and shower with hot water, wifi, and a balcony with chairs and a hammock.
+As with all our rooms, the it enjoys its own private bathroom and shower with hot water, wifi, and a balcony with chairs and a hammock.